broadinstitute/cromwell/docs/cromwell_features/RetryWithMoreMemory.md

 specified as a true, or the return code of the task matches a value specified by `continueOnReturnCode`, the task will be considered successful and will not be retried with more memory.

-Please note that this feature currently only works in Google Cloud backend.
-Also, Pipelines API might adjust the memory value based on their standards for memory for a VM.
+Please note that backends such as the Pipelines API might adjust the memory value based on their standards for memory for a VM.
 So it's possible that even though the request says 1.1 GB memory, it actually allocated a bit more memory to the VM.